 Jerome Fung began studying the organ with Christian Lane while completing a PhD in experimental soft condensed matter physics at Harvard University.
 Under Chris’s guidance, Jerome earned the Service Playing Certificate of the American Guild of Organists in 2014.
 Currently, Jerome was a Lecturer in Physics at Wellesley College and is currently Assistant Professor at Ithaca College.
 He occasionally acts as a substitute organist at churches in the area.

-Laura Gullett is a senior analyst at the Boston-based healthcare consulting firm Health Advances, where she develops growth strategy for firms in the diagnostics, medtech, and health IT spheres.
+Laura Gullett is a consultant at the Boston-based healthcare consulting firm Health Advances, where she develops growth strategy for firms in the diagnostics, medtech, and health IT spheres.
 She has been a member of the Boston Organ Studio since its founding and has gone on all of the studio’s international trips.
 Laura graduated magna cum laude from Harvard University with a B.A. in Chemistry and Physics.
 During her four years as an undergraduate, she studied with Chris Lane and served as president of the Harvard Organ Society.
 Laura began studying organ with Colin Lynch and Nicholas White at St. Paul’s School in Concord, NH, where she served as organ scholar.
 When she’s not pulling stops or calculating ROI, she enjoys studying German and traveling.

 Born in Reading in the United Kingdom, Christian Haigh was first introduced to the organ during his time as a boy chorister at Christ Church Cathedral, Oxford.
 Christian continued his studies as a Music, HSBC, and Choral Scholar at Tonbridge School.